cn205000/IT-Portfolio/Active Directory/ActiveDirectory-DomainSetup/readme.md

 <br>

 ## Step 2️⃣: Configuring the Domain Controller (DC)

+>📌 *Why?* This turns the server into a Domain Controller, which manages users, computers, and domain security for the network.

 1. On the DC VM, open **Server Manager**.
 2. Click **Add Roles & Features** > Next > Next > Next.